w3f/educhain/docs/index.md

 Web3 Educhain intends to address these issues by providing insights, examples and tutorials *with* documentation on how to launch and maintain a parachain.

+Web3 EduChain has the unique property of utilizing the relay chain's token as its own, taking advantage of Polkadot's cross consensus messaging (XCM).
+This means that if EduChain is deployed on Paseo, it utilizes PAS, which bypassing the need for the parachain to maintain its own token.

 ## Why Polkadot?

 Along with the efficient utility of coretime and blockspace, a parachain deployed on Polkadot has access to